Build Your Own Noodle Bowl Party-Noodle Bar + Delicious Noodle Soup Recipe

 12 cups of water in 6 quarts in a stockpot

-2 onion, 1 peeled, the other one diced
+2 onions, 1 peeled, the other one diced

 Salt to the taste